One person shot near YMCA in South Union Township

-One person was shot and another fled the scene near YMCA in South Union Township at about 7 p.m.
-Wednesday, officials said.
+One man was shot near YMCA in South Union Township at about 7 p.m.
+Wednesday, and the shooter fled the scene, officials said.

-The injured person was flown to a hospital by medical helicopter.
-No one was in custody at about 8 p.m.
+The injured person was flown to Ruby Memorial Hospital by STAT MedEvac after he was shot near the tennis courts of the parking lot along South Mount Vernon Avenue.
+He was in critical condition in the hospital at about 10:30 p.m., but expected to survive, state police said.
+At that time, no one was in custody.

 The YMCA has been closed since Sunday due to coronavirus concerns.